libpfasst/LibPFASST/docs/source/parameters.rst

 their default value or PFASST will not execute.

-Following these lists is an explanation of how to set parameters through input files or the command line, and how to choose certain parameters to acheive particular variants of PFASST.
+Following these lists is an explanation of how to set parameters through input files or the command line and how to choose certain parameters to acheive particular variants of PFASST.